Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 When calling to apply for DSNAP, please be prepared to provide the following during your application interview:

-- A driver’s license or state-issued ID to verify your identity and residency (NOTE: Before calling to apply for DSNAP due to Hurricane Laura, please download the LA Wallet mobile app at LAWallet.com)
+- A driver’s license or state-issued ID to verify your identity and residency (NOTE: Before calling to apply for DSNAP, please download the LA Wallet mobile app at LAWallet.com)

-- Verification of household resources (e.g., checking or savings statements)
+- Verification of household resources as of August 26 (e.g., cash in hand, checking or savings statements)

 If you did not pre-register before calling to apply, you also will need to be prepared to provide: